seng438-winter-2022/seng438-a2-abczlg/Assignment2-ReportTemplate.md

 # 6 Comments/feedback on the lab itself

-Text…

 This lab was a good introduction to writing automated tests using JUnit.
 We were able to apply our knowledge by making test cases that used elements of black box testing and boundary value testing.
 The use of mock objects was somewhat simple and the classes we tested helped us learn how to create and use mock objects.
+A jar file that was required for the assignment was not included and we were expected to find that file on the internet and source it from there.
+This delayed the learning experience as we spent more time initially on finding the file instead of working with it.
+The lab presentation was very useful as we were given some necessary feedback.